deepns/codegym/README.md

 # Daily Dose of Code

+- Day 31
+  - Deployed a [multiapp cluster](codegarage/kubernetes/multiapp-cluster-with-ingress/deployments/) in minikube.
+Created multi service with an ingress controller.
 - Day 30
   - Deployed a simple webapp on a single node k8s cluster using minikube (see [testapp](codegarage/kubernetes/testapp/README.md))
 - Day 29